nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * Calculates the payroll of the employee specified by the `INDEX` or `NAME`, where the payroll period is the current month.
 * The `INDEX` refers to the index number shown in the displayed employee list.
-* The `INDEX` **must be a positive integer**, and **must be within the range of the list**.
+* The `INDEX` **must be a positive integer**, and **must be within the range of the list (Total number of employees in the current list displayed)**.
 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Please do not use negative integers, non-integers and extremely large integers(integers greater than 2147483647) for the index.
+Please do not use negative integers, non-integers and extremely large integers(integers greater than 2147483647) for the <code>INDEX</code>.
 </div>

 * The `NAME` must be in the correct [format](#parameter-formats).

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-Editing the basic salary component of an employee will only take effect from the next payroll period onwards,  and it will only apply to the calculation of next payroll onwards.
+Editing the basic salary component (i.e., <code>SALARY</code>) of an employee will only take effect from the next payroll period onwards,  and it will only apply to the calculation of next payroll onwards.
 E.g., If you edit the basic salary of an employee in January 2024, the basic salary will only be updated from the payroll period of February 2024 onwards.
 </div>